State Income Tax Deduction Tax Deduction Calculator & Eligibility

 What is the State Income Tax Deduction?

-Deduct state income taxes paid as part of the $10,000 SALT deduction.
+Deduct state and local income taxes, or sales taxes, as part of the federal SALT itemized deduction.

 Who is eligible for the State Income Tax Deduction?